 - Pour-in the the mixed seasonings in the clear plastic bag with meat and mix well

-- Place inside the refrigerator and marinade for a minimum of 12 hours
+- Place inside the refrigerator and marinate for a minimum of 12 hours

-- In a pan, place 2 cups of water and bring to a boil
+- In a pan, place 1 cup water and bring to a boil

 - Add 3 tbsp of cooking oil